Siikakala/random_powershell/ResolumeControl/README.md

 change the ResolumeIP property, `127.0.0.1` in the example, to the IP of the Resolume machine.
 You can see the IP in the OSC configuration page.

-Other mandatory thing is the MQTT configuration.
-Please set MQTT server, username and password in plain text inside the quotes.
+If you want to use MQTT triggers, note the MQTT configuration.
+If you don't plan to use MQTT triggers, set the `MQTTEnabled` to `$false` Please set MQTT server, username and password in plain text inside the quotes.
 If username or password contains quotes, it needs to be escaped with backtick, like this: \`"

 ### Config.yaml
 I have tried to make the YAML configuration as intuitive as possible - if you have configured any YAML files, you should